This post's overview:

-Looking for great road trip options from Mexico City?
+Looking for great day and weekend trip options from Mexico City?
 Well, driving from Mexico City to San Miguel de Allende and Guanajuato would be an amazing option.
 Both cities are part of so-called “pueblos magicos” or magical colonial towns of Mexico and are located within driving distance from the capital.

-Mexico City is a very nice vibrant city, however, the number of the inhabitants, crazy traffic and pollution sometimes can be a bit overwhelming (unless you’re based in Coyoacan – the most beautiful part of the capital).
+Mexico City is a very large and vibrant city, however, the number of the inhabitants, crazy traffic and pollution sometimes can be a bit overwhelming (unless you’re based in Coyoacan – the most beautiful part of the capital).

-However, in this post, we will focus on driving from Mexico City to San Miguel de Allende and Guanajuato.
+However, in this post, I’ll tell you about our experience driving from Mexico City to San Miguel de Allende and Guanajuato.

 How to get to San Miguel de Allende and Guanajuato from Mexico City:

 You have three main options to get to Guanajuato and San Miguel de Allende.

 Flight + bus

 First, you can take a flight to Queretaro and then take a bus.
 I wouldn’t recommend this option because you might spend a lot of time in the traffic to get to Mexico City airport.
 Then, you need to arrive early, fly and then you take a bus (probably at an inconvenient time).
 Overall, it’s just too much hassle but this option exists just so you know.

 The second option is to take a bus.
 There are, unfortunately, currently no trains in Mexico.
 There were plans to build trains, but the bus monopoly is just too strong, they are not letting the government build the trains.
 In the case of trains, everybody would use them because they would save an insane amount of time and let people skip traffic jams.

 You can check the bus times and prices here.